pystardust/ytfzf/README.md

 	     -d  <search query>    Download to current directory -f  <search query>    Show available formats before proceeding

+## Examples

+	ytfzf -dm <query>

+> to download audio (for music)

+	ytfzf -dH

+> download a video in your history

+	ytfzf -fH

+> watch a video in your history in a differnt format

+	ytfzf -fd

+> Download a video in a certain format

 Select the video using fzf.
 It will search based on title and uploader names.